From the editor

 Angus Soutar

-Permaculture requires us to observe what's going on, try to make sense of it and then take positive steps to look after ourselves.
+Permaculture design requires us to observe what's going on, try to make sense of it and then take positive steps to look after ourselves.
 Our main obstacle is simplistic thinking, or perhaps no thinking at all.
-These days I seem to be pushed into joining one of two schools of thouight - two tribes.
+These days I seem to be pushed into joining one of two schools of thought - two tribes.
 There is the Doom and Gloom tribe, neatly summed up by the Henny Penny / Chicken Little morality tale: "The Sky is falling, the sky is falling".
 (I suggest you find that cautionary tale and read it through to the moral at the end.)
 In the extreme the doomer tribe believes "We're all going to die and there's nothing we can do about it".
 So they won't do anything constructive, we're all going to die, and that's it!

 soil loss